Please make the donation to help brave Ukrainians

 The new SMUHA family resilience center is now open in Ivano-Frankivsk, Ukraine!
 What do we do, and who gains from our new supportive environment for Ukrainian families and kids?

-Support Mental Health Initiatives during Wartime
+Support Mental Health Initiatives during Wartime in Ukraine

 With your help, we’re empowering psychologists through WHO-certified training to support Ukrainians’ mental health and adapting to the realities of war.